ColeTownsend/coletownsend/_posts/2014-12-21-fresh-install-yosemite.md

 Then bust out this little command in the terminal: `env RCRC=$HOME/dotfiles/rcrc rcup`.
 Then to update all you need to do is `rcup` it.

 #### Minor Errors and Issues with Dotfiles
 I needed to reinstall xCode command line tools and agree to their user agreements because I didn't completely follow the instructions of laptop.
 Follow the script blindly. *Once the script is finished be sure to check for the dotfiles-local directory.* When I ran the script it didn't create this folder and I needed to kind of infer what I needed to do.
-This messed up my gitconfig stuff etc. This script can be run multiple times as well!
+This messed up my gitconfig stuff etc. This rcup deal can be run multiple times as well!
 Pretty neat.
+What it does is create aliases for all of these files which is cool.

 ### Installing Apps